katriendg/aio-dapr-inner-dev/README.md

 ## Clean-up Environment and Reset Dev Container

-Whenever you want to start again with a new K3D registry, cluster, Azure Arc and AIO components in both Azure and local cluster, you can run the PowerShell script `devsetup/0-cleanup.ps1`.
+Whenever you want to start again with a new K3D registry, K3D cluster, Dapr installed on cluster, Azure Arc and AIO components in both Azure and local cluster, you can run the PowerShell script `devsetup/0-cleanup.ps1`.

 ```powershell
 ./devsetup/0-cleanup.ps1 -ResourceGroupName rg-MY-RG